Qualities of a Good Supervisor (Plus 8 Skills To Develop)

 There are several characteristics, habits and qualities that contribute to someone being a good supervisor.
 Employers value supervisors who are proactive, responsible, reliable and capable.
 The best supervisors aid each member of their team by helping them to grow and succeed.
 Here are some other elements of a good supervisor to consider:

-In addition to the essential qualities above, supervisors can work to develop a specific set of skills that will benefit them in their roles, including:
+In addition to the essential qualities above, supervisors can work to develop a specific skill set that'll benefit them in their roles, including:

 Of the skills a supervisor should have, communication is one of the most important.
 As a supervisor, you should be able to clearly communicate processes, expectations and goals to your team so they can do their jobs effectively, which will also reflect positively on your performance.
 Keeping your employees constantly informed about the team’s progress, potential hurdles and future plans will make each team member feel engaged and valued.

 2. Approachability and empathy